 The 2022 CoSIBS program is scheduled for June 20-July 29, 2022 and is anticipated to be held in person at the CU Anschutz Medical Campus.Participants will be required to follow the COVID protocols and policies in place at both the CU Anschutz Medical Campus and the CU Denver Campus.
 The most up-to-date protocols can be found on the CU Anschutz coronavirus website and the CU Denver coronavirus website.

 CoSIBS allowed me to gain hands-on experience in biostatistics, a field not widely represented at my undergraduate university.
-Through CoSIBS, I was able to find a post-graduate field I am passionate about and, ultimately, identify potential future careers," explained Emily Cooper, a PhD Student.
+Through CoSIBS, I was able to find a post-graduate field I am passionate about and, ultimately, identify potential future careers.